pamoller/react-fixed-float-input/README.md

 Use it to start and end editing of the encapsulated ````<input/>```` field with a float of fixed precision.

 e.g. start by 0.00 and with end: 9.99, but allow free editing in between.
+By default 9.98542 will be rounded to 9.99 on leaving the field (onBlur).

 ## Installation